DavidJohnQuinlan/python_packages/README.md

 package:
 ```
 # import my flask app and the json library
-from app.app import app
+from flask_application.flask_application import app
 import json
 ```

-It is important to note that in this case the app is named differently than the installed package name.
-Also in this case the we are installing the app Flask class instance contained in the app.py script within the app folder.
+It is important to note that in this case the flask_application is named differently than the installed package name.
+Also in this case the we are installing the app Flask class instance contained in the flask_application.py script within the flask_application folder.
 Finally, for completeness the command listed below demonstrates how to use the imported Flask app.

 ```
 # POST a request containing a list of numbers to my flask app